Kube9 Operator

 - Runs assessments and housekeeping on a schedule and persists results locally.

-- Publishes status to a ConfigMap (for example
+- Publishes status to a ConfigMap (

 Installation